open-policy-agent/eopa/docs/eopa/reference/cli-reference.md

   -e, --entrypoint string     entrypoint rule or package to use for discovering the annotated test -h, --help                  help for new
-      --ignore strings        set file and directory names to ignore during loading (e.g., '.*' excludes hidden files) --libraries string      where to copy libraries to (default ".styra/include") --log-format string     log format (default "text")
+      --ignore strings        set file and directory names to ignore during loading (e.g., '.*' excludes hidden files) --log-format string     log format (default "text")
       --log-level string      log level (default "info")
-      --secret-file string    file to store the secret in --styra-config string   Styra DAS config file to use --url string            DAS address to connect to (e.g. "https://my-tenant.styra.com")
 ```

 ------------------------------------------------------------------------